 To renew your endorsement(s):

-- go to the nearest NZTA driver licensing agent (selected branches of the Automobile Association, Vehicle Testing New Zealand or Vehicle Inspection New Zealand)
+- go to the nearest Transport Agency driver licensing agent (selected branches of the Automobile Association, Vehicle Inspection New Zealand or Vehicle Testing New Zealand)

 - present your pre-printed application form (or fill in a form while you are there)

-- present any supporting information required (evidence of your identity and address, a course certificate if renewing a D endorsement and a medical certificate if required)
+- present any supporting information required, eg a course certificate if renewing a D endorsement and a medical certificate if required

 - pay the fee